 Five simple experiments (with 80 subjects) tested the differences between subjects with and without economics-study backgrounds.
 They found no significant difference between the two types of subjects in their experimental performances, namely, subjects' behaviors observed in valid data have no reliance on the specialized knowledge in economics.
-These results and other interested outcomes of the five simple experiments are presented in Parts 2-4 of Supplemental Files.
+These results and other interested outcomes of the five simple experiments are presented in Parts 2~4 of Supplemental Files.
 To save the pages, the coming text mainly discusses the Latin square experiment, briefly L-experiment, in detail.
 Detailed Latin square designs are presented in Part 5 of Supplemental Files.

-3.1 Method
+2.1 Methods

-3.1.1 Participants
+2.1.1 Participants

 The L-experiment requires 60 subjects who deliver complete valid data in all measures.
-The subjects were divided into three groups, labeled Groups I~III, and each of Group I~III contains five subgroups, labeled Subgroups i~v.
+The subjects were divided into three groups, labeled Groups I~III, and each group contains five subgroups, labeled Subgroups i~v.
 Some subjects were bored by experimental measures and their measures had to be stopped midway and were therefore incomplete.
-There were totally 112 subjects (ages 22~25, majored in management or economics) randomly selected to enter the L-experiment, and

-52 subjects failed to deliver complete valid data.
-In the final experimental results, each of Groups I~III contains 20 valid subjects.
-Every subgroup has 4 subjects (male 2, female 2).
+There were totally 112 subjects (ages 22~25, majored in management or economics) randomly selected to enter the L-experiment, and 52 subjects failed to deliver complete valid data.
+In the final experimental results, each of Groups I~III contained 20 valid subjects.
+Every subgroup had 4 subjects (male 2, female 2).
 Experimental tests to single- and double-estimate utilities were performed by curve fits to the averages of the 60 valid subjects' data.
 To attract subjects, all participants were provided a free banquet or paid.

-3.1.2 Measures
+2.1.2 Measures

-The test for each of Groups I~III consists of three measurements, which investigates subjects' utility estimates respectively under three laboratory conditions of "quantity-price double estimate", "quantity single estimate", and "price single estimate".
+The test for every group consisted of three measurements, which investigated subjects' utility estimates respectively under three laboratory conditions of "quantity-price double estimate", "quantity single estimate", and "price single estimate".

 Under the condition of quantity-price double estimate, labeled Meas.
-1, subjects experience a sequence of consumptions, in which consuming quantities are unknown to them, and the prices are without existing recognized standards in practical markets.
-Subjects are asked to report money amounts they are willing to pay by estimating the consuming quantities through subjective assessments.
+1, the subjects experienced a sequence of consumptions, in which consuming quantities were unknown to them, and the prices were without existing recognized standards in practical markets.
+Subjects were asked to report money amounts they were willing to pay by estimating the consuming quantities through subjective assessments.
 This condition makes the utility scaling similar to one of Stevens' magnitude estimates in psychophysics, called cross-modality matching, a double estimate between the sensation scalings, for example, of handgrip and other physical stimuli such as loudness, brightness, visual length, vibration, electric shock, and so on (e.g., Stevens, 1959; Stevens and Guirao, 1963).

 Under the condition of quantity single estimate, labeled Meas.
-2, money amounts are clearly assigned to subjects for their consumption, and they are asked to estimate consuming quantities they think "should be" to match the money amounts.
+2, money amounts were clearly assigned to subjects for their consumption, and they were asked to estimate consuming quantities they think "should be" to match the money amounts.

 Under the condition of price single estimate, labeled Meas.
-3, subjects are clearly told about quantities consumed and asked to estimate the prices they are willing to pay.
+3, subjects were clearly told about quantities consumed and asked to estimate the prices they were willing to pay.